 3. Slavonia Region

-Connection with roads is good.
-From Zagreb, Croatia’s capital, you can get to Papuk via highway.
+From Zagreb, Croatia’s capital, you can get to Papuk via several highways.
 There are three main entrances on the northern side and one on southern.
 You can find more information online on the main page of Papuk Nature Park.

 4. Zagreb Town Region